A community consultation by the Broomhill Forum in 2003 showed that what people like

 and fast-food takeaways.

-Residents hoped that in future Broomhill will retain its best features and lose some of its
+Residents hope that in future Broomhill will retain its best features and lose some of its

 worst: will remain a mixed, diverse, vibrant